Indian-American Congresswoman Pramila Jayapal tests positive for COVID-19 | Politics

 Indian-American Congresswoman Pramila Jayapal tests positive for COVID-19

-''I just received a positive COVID-19 test result after being locked down in a secured room at the Capitol where several Republicans not only cruelly refused to wear a mask but recklessly mocked colleagues and staff who offered them one,'' 55-year-old Jayapal tweeted.
+''I just received a positive COVID-19 test result after being locked down in a secured room at the Capitol where several Republicans not only cruelly refused to wear a mask but recklessly mocked colleagues and staff who offered them one,'' 55-year-old Jayapal tweeted on Tuesday.

+The three-time Indian American Congresswoman Jayapal, representing Seventh Congressional District of Washington State, alleged that on January 6 after Trump supporters stormed the Capitol Hill she was locked down in a secured room at the US Capitol where numerous Republican lawmakers recklessly refused to wear masks.

 In a statement, Jayapal said she began quarantining immediately after the attack on the Capitol, fearing and foreseeing exactly what would occur given the number of maskless lawmakers sitting in the same room with her.